-The Master of Science in Health Information Management degree is composed of 36 credit hours in core degree coursework with an additional one (1) credit hour online Orientation course.
+The Master of Science in Health Information Management degree is composed of 36 credit hours in core degree coursework.

 All students admitted to the MS-HIM are required to have a conferred bachelor’s degree from an accredited institution with the necessary undergraduate preparation in information and computer systems, statistics, and management typically found in health, informatics, and business disciplines.

 Please note that the Graduate Record Exam (GRE) is not required for admission to the program.